10 Masterful Email Marketing Campaign Examples

 On

 As runners travel the globe, On offers downloadable running maps that they can select as they visit other cities.
-Once they’ve chosen a map, it automatically arrives in their email inbox.
-Not only does it offer an interesting route for a run but it also highlights restaurants, shops, and local destinations to check out along the way.
-The company bases these suggestions on data collected on each customer based on their purchases and interests.
+Once they've chosen a map, it automatically arrives in their email inbox.
+Each map:

-As you can see in the example below, these emailed maps are fun and engaging without being too salesy and transactional.
-They’re informative and useful while providing subscribers with a sense of adventure.
+As you can see in this example, these emailed maps are fun and engaging without being too salesy and transactional.
+They're informative and useful while providing subscribers with a sense of adventure.

 This particular email is an example of a retention email.
 While not overtly salesy, it re-engages the customer with the brand.
-These email campaigns have directly impacted sales—the company has seen a 20% jump in e-commerce sales driven by their email marketing.
+These email campaigns have directly impacted sales: The company has seen a 20% jump in e-commerce sales driven by its email marketing.

 Adidas